 CAUTION: When removing the trays, position yourself in the center of the rack and use both hands to pull the tray out.
-Failure to so may damage the tray guides or cause shelf movement past the detents.

 Step 7: Return to front of housing and pull out each tray to test that tray freely pulls out without stress on the cables.
 If restriction in movement is felt, return to rear of the housing and adjust slack to relieve tension on cables.